k3jph/k3jph.github.io/coat-of-arms.md

 of the tetrahedron and the golden sword inspired by the civic seal of Cincinnati, elements that signify structure, intellect, and heritage.

-The banner’s square proportions (1:1) also distinguish it from other heraldic flags, such as standards or guidons.
+The banner's square proportions (1:1) also distinguish it from other heraldic flags, such as standards or guidons.
 It is not meant to be flown from a pole in the open air, but rather presented in still environments, hung vertically from a balcony, mounted on a wall, or carried in procession.
 This controlled setting